Optimal consumption under loss-averse multiplicative habit-formation preferences: Introduction

-in which $U_\pm(\cdot)$ are two general utility functions with possibly distinct risk aversion (see \eqref{eq:Uc}).
-Contrary to \cite{VanBilsenvLaevenNijman2020} that imposes the lower bound $C_t-H_t\geq -M$ for some $M>0$ in their loss-averse linear habit formation, our formulation and methodology allow us to consider any nonnegative consumption and its aggregated habit formation process without artificial model restrictions.
+in which $U_\pm(\cdot)$ are two general utility functions with possibly distinct risk aversion (see \cref{eq:Uc}).
+Contrary to \cite{VanBilsenvLaevenNijman2020} that imposes the lower bound $C_t-H_t\geq -M$ for some $M>0$ in their loss-averse linear habit formation, our formulation and methodology allow us to consider any nonnegative consumption and its aggregated habit formation process without model restrictions.
 Furthermore, instead of imposing a strict habit formation constraint $C_t/H_t\ge \al$ considered in \cite{ABY22}, we take a more relaxed formation by assigning a loss averse utility whenever the consumption-to-habit ratio falls below the reference level $\alpha$.
 Thus, the constraint on the initial wealth in \cite{ABY22} is no longer needed in our formulation, making our model applicable to agents starting at any financial situation.
+Finally, in contrast to most existing literature on consumption habit formation, we also allow for the case $\alpha>1$, which reflects individuals with a high consumption–aspiration level.